BlueprintAIAssistant Documentation

 • Endpoint: https://openrouter.ai/api/v1/chat/completions

-• Uses max_tokens (not max_completion_tokens) for broad upstream compatibility
+• Uses max tokens (not max completion tokens ) for broad upstream compatibility

 • Includes temperature in requests (unlike direct OpenAI)